Can't find Software Update on Mac? Here are fixes

 System Settings malfunctionRelaunch System Settings.

-System performance issuesRun maintenance scripts with CleanMyMac X.
+System performance issuesRun maintenance scripts with CleanMyMac.

 Missing macOS updateUpdate with App Store or use the Apple Support page.